 SFFAS No. 34, The Hierarchy of Generally Accepted Accounting Principles, establishes what constitutes GAAP for federal reporting entities.
 SFFAS No. 34 recognizes that some federal component reporting entities prepare and publish financial statements (pursuant to the accounting and reporting standards issued by the FASB), and provides that such financial statements prepared in conformity with accounting standards issued by the FASB also may be regarded as in conformity with GAAP.
 Per SFFAS No. 47, Reporting Entity, consolidation entities (that is, the consolidated government-wide reporting entity or a consolidated component reporting entity) may consolidate component or sub-component reporting entity financial statements prepared in accordance with FASB GAAP without conversion for any differences in accounting policies among the organizations.
 As a result, entities reporting in conformity with FASB GAAP, consistent with SFFAS 34, may also report their data to GTAS in conformity with FASB GAAP.

-Significant entities that are FASB reporters need to also report the information in OMB Circular No. A-136, Section II.3.8.44 -Note 44: Reclassification of Balance Sheet, SNC, and SCNP for FR Compilation Process (Note 44).
-Such information may be reported by the significant reporting entity in (i) its annual financial report within a note to the financial statements, (ii) a limited use audited financial statements that includes the Note 44, or (iii) an audited Note 44 (an audit of a special element).
+Significant entities that are FASB reporters need to also report the information in OMB Circular No. A-136, Section II.3.8.45-Note 45: Reclassification of Financial Statement Line Items.
+Such information may be reported by the significant reporting entity in (i) its annual financial report within a note to the financial statements, (ii) a limited use audited financial statements that includes the Note 45, or (iii) an audited Note 45 (an audit of a special element).
+FASB reporters that are utilizing the Standardized Balance Sheet illustrated in OMB Circular No. A-136 are not required to produce Note 45 for the Balance Sheet.
 Significant entities that are FASB reporters with a calendar year-end should provide reclassification information to Fiscal Service with the audit assurance limited to the line items or note disclosures identified by Fiscal Service, as discussed below.
-The FASB reporting entities will also provide Treasury the associated crosswalk used to prepare Note 44.
+The FASB reporting entities will also provide Treasury the associated crosswalk used to prepare Note 45.
 Please see the OMB Circular No. A-136 for complete details.

 (1) Significant entities that are currently FASB reporters are: